LensCherry vs StudioShot: AI Photo Comparison (2026)

 Multiple pack tiers.
 The $29 to $69 range gives you flexibility to match your budget and needs.
 Want just a few headshots?
 Go with the basic pack.
 Need more variety?
 Step up to premium.
 Simple.

 Ongoing creative needs.
-If you need photos more than once, the subscription model quickly becomes more cost-effective than buying repeated one-time packs.
+If you need photos more than once, LensCherry's credit packs (from $4.99, credits never expire) are more cost-effective than buying repeated one-time headshot packs from competitors.

 Creative variety.
 Headshots, lifestyle photos, dating photos, virtual try-on, video, voiceovers.
 One tool covers a range of needs that would otherwise require multiple services.